Vujas-Eteph/TableCraft/README.md

 # TableCraft
-***Preamble:*** Minimal Toolkit for converting structural data from various formats such as CSV, JSON, and XML into table formats like Markdown and LaTeX.
+***Preamble:*** Minimaliste Toolkit for converting structural data from various formats such as CSV, JSON, and XML into table formats like Markdown and LaTeX.

 ### :zap: Quick use:
 ```console